danielshalom/object-detection/README.md

 -faces112x92.mat Data for ex2
 *****
-* ex3 Optical Flow - Tracking objects
+* ex3 Optical Flow - Tracking objects , Real Time .

 $Mark the desired object with your mouse
 *****